wg-osr/walkerga.github.io/class/fighter.md

 - Special Attack<br>

 ## Parry
-You can choose to sacrifice a worn piece of armor to reduce incoming damage by 1D6.
+You can choose to sacrifice a held weapon or a worn piece of armor to reduce incoming damage by 1D6.
 You can choose to sacrifice a held shield to reduce damage by 1D12.
 You can use this ability once per combat.

 ## Cleave
 When you kill a creature or roll max damage, you can make another attack.